 - Thread a bunch of needles ahead of time if you have trouble threading in a bouncy car or plane.

 - Close the tin after picking up beads on your needle when you are in a moving vehicle.
 (Seed beads could fly everywhere on a bumpy road or when a plane hits turbulence.)

 - Wrap a bit of tape, sticky side out, around your finger and dip it in your beads so you won’t have to open and close the tin as often.

 When I look back at Lyric’s article and the other issues from 2011, I realize there are many parts of a fiber art composition you can work on when you’re on the go, in addition to quilting embellishments.

-If you missed it, you can get Lyric's article and the entire set of 2011's issues on the new Quilting Arts CD Collection.
-Just think, you could take an entire year's worth of Quilting Arts inspiration and techniques with you when you travel and pop it into your laptop any time.
+If you missed it, you can get Lyric’s article and the entire set of 2011’s issues on the Quilting Arts Collection.
+Just think, you could take an entire year’s worth of Quilting Arts inspiration and techniques with you when you travel and pop it into your laptop any time.
 Or, save even more space by downloading the Collection directly to your computer.

 P.S.
 What are your tips for creating on the go?
 I’m sure we can all use more.
 Leave a comment below.